getsentry/sentry-unreal/README.md

 - In UE 5.2 or newer game log attached to crashes captured with `sentry-native` integration instead of [crash reporter](https://docs.sentry.io/platforms/unreal/setup-crashreport/) could be truncated.
 This is caused by current `crashpad` behavior which sends crashes to Sentry right away while UE is still about to write some bits of information to the log file.

 - Only crash events captured on Android contain the full callstack.
 Events that were captured manually won't have the native C++ part there.

+- On Linux `sudo apt-get install libc++-dev` is required to install the required `Crashpad` dependencies.

 ## Development